rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 This result looks a bit odd, with a single aromatic carbon in the first SMARTS string.
 This is a consequence of the fact that the MCES works on matching bonds.
-A better representation might be C1CCC[$(C-c)]1.
+A better, atom-centric, representation might be C1CCC[$(C-c)]1.
 When the completeAromaticRings option is set to False, a larger MCES is found, with just the pyridine nitrogen atom not matching the corresponding phenyl carbon atom.

 Fingerprinting and Molecular Similarity